fledge-iot/fledge-pkg/README.rst

 .. warning::

   Postgres dependencies will not be installed automatically.
-  In order to use postgres storage engine, you will need manual installation of `libpq-dev` and `postgresql`.
+  In order to use postgres storage engine, you will need manual installation of `postgresql`.

     .. code-block:: console

-       yes Y | sudo apt install libpq-dev yes Y | sudo apt install postgresql
+       yes Y | sudo apt install postgresql